 Due to the busy nature of Brinsop, with the many varied events taking place, it is almost impossible for everyone to come together outside of work to relax.
 We have a Christmas meal each year, but this really is the extent of our team’s social calendar.

-So picture the scene in May – ’We have been selected as one of the finalists of the Chamber of Commerce Business Awards’.
-The award was for ‘Micro Business of the Year’ and it was a wonderful acknowledgement of just how well the team had been performing over the last few years.
-Word quickly got around the estate (as it often does), and the questions began.
+So picture the scene when the news broke that we had been selected as one of the finalists of the Hereford and Worcester Chamber of Commerce Business Awards.
+The category we had been shortlisted in was Micro Business of the Year.
+It was a wonderful acknowledgement of just how well the small team had been performing over the last few years.
+Word quickly spread around the Estate (as it often does!), and the questions began.
 When will it be?
 Where will it be?
 How will we get there?
 What will we wear?
 What is the menu?
 Do I have to work the next day?

 The table was reserved and the minibus booked.
 It was to be a black-tie event with a ‘Greatest Showman’ theme.
 There were to be 650 people attending, from companies all over Herefordshire and Worcestershire.
 Quite incredible that our little team from Brinsop, in rural Herefordshire, would be attending and with a chance of winning an award!

 The next issue was that our head gardener Phillip (60) and John (72), the farmer who runs Brinsop farm, did not own tuxedos.
 We managed to raid a few wardrobes of friends and relatives and before we knew it, we were looking at two handsome candidates for the next James Bond movie!

 On arrival at the Worcester University Arena, the scale of the event became apparent.
 Hundreds of people from a diverse range of businesses, all in their finery, were there to enjoy the evening ahead.
 As we lined up outside for a team photo, we felt very proud to be stood with each other – such an eclectic group who all work so well together.